ga4gh/va-spec/docs/source/introduction.rst

    Profiling of the Core-IM into a Draft Variant Pathogenicity Statement Profile

    **Legend** A draft of a Variant Pathogenicity Statement Profile is created through the profiling process whereby elements needed to support the ClinVar data and ClinGen's implementation requirements.
-Examples of specializations are shown in BLUE in the zoomed Variant Pathogenicity Statement class, including definition of this Statement subclass itself, binding of ``subject`` and ``object`` attributes to specific Domain Entity classes, definition of a specific ``qualifier`` class to capture gene context, and definition and binding of the ``predicate`` attribute to a specific enumeration of permissible values.
+GKS Core_IM elements usedin the profile are hihglighted in ``RED`.
+Examples of specializations are shown in BLUE in the zoomed Variant Pathogenicity Statement class, including definition of this Statement subclass itself, binding of *subject* and *object* attributes to specific Domain Entity classes, definition of a specific *qualifier* class to capture gene context, and definition and binding of the *predicate* attribute to a specific enumeration of permissible values.

 **5. VA Standard Profile JSON Schema** are the final, machine readable products of the VA modeling framework, intended for implementation in working data systems.
 They ``FORMALIZE`` the yaml-based Standard Profile IMs, through the automated transformation to JSON schema by GKS Metaschema Processor tools.